gggliuye/VIO/docs/deepblue/LM.rst

 .. math::
     \bar{a} = \frac{1}{2} ( q_{k}(a_{imu,k} - b_{acc}) + q_{k+1}(a_{imu,k+1} - b_{acc}) ) - g_{k}

+**loop closure**
+there are also loop closure process in this thread, and also in process_loop_detection thread.
+Is is redundant??

 process_loop_detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* Take the first image from the keyframe buffer to process.
+* Add the keyframe to **KeyFrameDatabase**.
+* Extract Brief descriptors of the keyframe features.
+* Start Loop Closure (**LoopClosure** class). if success, receive the looped kerframe's index.
+* if far enough, add this loop to process query<int> (optimize_posegraph_buf) : calculate the matches between current processing keyframe and the looped keyframe, then Pnp to get pose.
+* if too many keyframe in database, downsample erase some keyframes.

 process_pose_graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+* if we have loop in the query (optimize_posegraph_buf, as we may add loop in process_loop_detection thread).
+* do optimize4DoFLoopPoseGraph (cerse solver, 4DOF as VINS has set the gravity direction to be vertical)
+* update infomation for visualization